RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 The following scripts, should be seen as simple templates that you can use as a basis for your own inpainting framework:

 - `create_custom_data_splits.py`: Will generate a custom training and validation list of samples based on the total set of training data.
+Will also create the result directory and place the file lists in that directory.
 - `train_pdm_outlier_detection.py`: Will compute a point distribution model (PDM) based on a training set
 - `validate_pdm_outlier_detection.py`: Will predict samples using a pre-trained PDM and show scores based on the supplied ground truth.
 - `test_pdm_outlier_detection.py`: Will predict samples from a pre-defined test set with unknown ground truth